DisCPP/DisCPP/README.md

 # DiscordPP
-Currently it wont even connect to the Discord gateway servers so yeah, useless for now.
+Currently it only connects to the discord gateway but crashes with undefined behavior when trying to send anything.

 ## Contributing
 Please follow [Google's styling guide](https://google.github.io/styleguide/cppguide.html#Naming) for naming convention.